 • Press Release

-ISRI Issues WTO Response to China’s Scrap Ban on Behalf of Recycling Industry
+ReMA Issues WTO Response to China’s Scrap Ban on Behalf of Recycling Industry

 (Washington, DC) - The Institute of Scrap Recycling Industries (ISRI) today announced it filed comments with the World Trade Organization (WTO) in response to China’s intent to ban certain scrap imports.
-As the Voice of the Recycling Industry , ISRI supports free and fair trade and opposes measures that restrict the free flow of specification-grade commodities around the world.
+As the Voice of the Recycling Industry , ReMA supports free and fair trade and opposes measures that restrict the free flow of specification-grade commodities around the world.
 In an effort to prevent imported waste from polluting the environment, China’s ban on “solid waste” will have a negative economic impact on the recycling industries in the United States and China, the manufacturing sector in China that relies on these highly valuable commodities, and the environmental sustainability opportunities from the use of recyclable materials in China.
-ISRI is requesting a revision of the policy to avoid a disruption in trade as well as clarification of the ban’s scope.
+ReMA is requesting a revision of the policy to avoid a disruption in trade as well as clarification of the ban’s scope.

 Excerpts from ISRI’s response follow (full text available):